If Looks Could Kill (Heart song)

-"If Looks Could Kill" is a song written by Jack Conrad and Bob Garrett, originally recorded by Pamala Stanley and later by the rock band Heart in 1985.
-Stanley's version was featured in the 1986 Arnold Schwarzenegger film Raw Deal and reached #23 on the Billboard Dance Club Songs chart.
-The Heart version was released as the fifth and final single from the band's self-titled 1985 album Heart.
-This version is similar to early Heart tunes as it is an aggressive, hard rock number.
-The song is about a woman confronting a cheating lover, letting him know that "if looks could kill / you'd be lying on the floor".
+"If Looks Could Kill" is a song written by Jack Conrad and Bob Garrett, originally recorded by Pamala Stanley and later by the American rock band Heart in 1985.
+Stanley's version was featured in the 1986 Arnold Schwarzenegger film Raw Deal and reached No. 23 on Billboards Dance Club Songs chart.
+The Heart version was released as the fifth and final single from the band's self-titled 1985 album, Heart.

-After four top-ten U.S. singles (including the number-one "These Dreams") from the Heart album, "If Looks Could Kill" peaked at number 54 on the Billboard Hot 100.
+After four top-ten US singles (including the number-one "These Dreams") from the Heart album, "If Looks Could Kill" peaked at No. 54 on the US Billboard Hot 100 chart.

-Billboard said it's a "hard, fast and very excitable dance song."
+Billboard magazine said it's a "hard, fast and very excitable dance song."

-It was recorded by the Norwegian actress and pop singer Mia Gundersen on her record Temptation in 1986.
-German heavy metal band Primal Fear included a cover of the song on their 2017 collection Best of Fear.
+The song was recorded by Norwegian actress and singer Mia Gundersen on her record Temptation in 1986.
+German power metal band Primal Fear included a cover of the song on their 2017 collection Best of Fear.